GustavoGarone/GustavoGarone/README.md

 I speak Portuguese and English fluently, and I can understand spanish.

-📨 You can mail me @ gustavo.garone@usp.br for academic inquiries, or @ gustavogarone@protonmail.com for business or anything else you'd like to talk about.
+📨 You can mail me at gustavo.garone@usp.br for academic inquiries, or at gustavogarone@protonmail.com for business or anything else you'd like to talk about.
 - - -

 - 🔵🔴🟢🟣 I’m currently learning [Julia](https://github.com/JuliaLang/julia), a great statistical and scientific programming language and, dare I say, some good competition to R and Python! 🐍